 - Care to be discussed even before you have side effects.

 - A specialty that uses a variety of medications to address symptoms and discomfort.

 Supportive care is NOT…

 - A signal that treatment is not working or a replacement for treatment.

 - Something you should wait to ask for.

-Lung cancer supportive care is appropriate at all stages of the illness, not just during end of life care.
+Lung cancer palliative care is appropriate at all stages of the illness, not just during end of life care.
 It is perfectly okay for you to ask for supportive care for lung cancer.
 It does not signal that you are weak or complaining about your symptoms.
-Supportive care provides relief from a variety of physical and emotional symptoms.
+Palliative care provides relief from a variety of physical and emotional symptoms.
 Tracking your symptoms can help you explain what you are feeling to your doctor who can help you get lung cancer supportive care.
 Download the Medication Tracker or the Treatment Organizer from the toolkit to keep track of symptoms.